o-sam-o/CalendarDaydream/README.md

  * Alerts - Make time red
  * Settings screen
  * Support different time format
- * Click to see more info - e.g. meeting attendees
- * Put a header between days
- * Include a clock?
  * Allow selection of which calendar to show
  * Prevent screen burn